Breast Milk Donation Program

 Just 3 ounces of donated breast milk can make nine meals or more for a preemie baby.
 In 2021, women donated nearly 12,000 ounces of breastmilk through Sarasota Memorial, bringing the total donated since the SMH Milk Depot's inception to more than 57,985 ounces.

 There is no cost or compensation to the milk donors, who spend countless hours pumping breast milk in order to donate to the Milk Bank of Florida.
 The bank covers program costs by selling the donated milk to hospitals statewide, including Sarasota Memorial.

 Local women interested in donating their breast milk can start the screening process by calling the Mothers Milk Bank of Florida at (407) 248-5050 or visiting milkbankofflorida.org.

-Once approved through the Milk Bank and given a donor ID number, they should bring their frozen milk to HealthConnection at the Sarasota Memorial Hospital-Sarasota Campus.
+Once approved through the Milk Bank and given a donor ID number, they are ready to donate.
 Each bag of donated, frozen breast milk should be labeled with the donor ID number.
-Because SMH is currently restricting the number of visitors to the hospital due to COVID-19, we ask that donors please call ahead to HealthConnection to arrange dropoff: Call 941-917-7011.
+To help the drop off run smoothly, we ask that donors please call ahead to HealthConnection to arrange dropoff.

-Sarasota Memorial’s breast-milk donation program is one of several initiatives that helped the hospital earn designations as a Baby Friendly USA facility.
-SMH was the first hospital in southwest Florida—and among a select group in the nation—to earn the designation.
+Sarasota Memorial’s breast-milk donation program is one of several initiatives that helped the SMH-Sarasota Campus earn designations as a Baby Friendly USA facility.
+SMH-Sarasota was the first hospital in southwest Florida—and among a select group in the nation—to earn the designation.
 The Baby-Friendly initiative is part of a global effort by the World Health Organization and United Nations Children’s Fund to promote mother-baby bonding, successful breastfeeding and best practices in maternity care.